S3gmentati0nFault/S3gmentati0nFault/README.md

 <!--
   - Messing around with <a href="https://github.com/S3gmentati0nFault/dotfiles">dotfiles</a> 💻 <br>
 -->
+- Discrete structures 1 Homeworks 📖 <br>
+  I am studying in another country for the next six months and it's as if we have gone back to high school :D

+- GPU computing Homeworks 📚 <br>
+  Same as above

+- Machine learning and physics 🧠 <br>
+  I suppose you know the deal by now.

 In my spare time I play the bass (really badly) and work on my podcast (<a href="https://www.youtube.com/@overhear173/videos">Overhear Podcast</a>).